Items tagged “ossicle”

 The fabella is an accessory ossicle typically found in the lateral head of the gastrocnemius.
 It occurs in ~20% (range 10-30%) of the population 1.
 The fabella can also be fibrocartilaginous in nature and is occasionally found in the medial head of the gastrocnemius.
 The fabella articulates wi...

-Sesamoids (or sesamoid bones) are focal areas of ossification within tendons as they pass over joints 1.
+Sesamoids, also known as sesamoid bones, are focal areas of ossification within tendons as they pass over joints 1.
 They can also occur in ligaments and usually measure a few millimeters in diameter.
-Their function is purported to be to alter the direction of the tendon and modify pressure, thereby reducin...
+Their function is purported to be to alter the direction of the tendon and modify pressure, ther...

 Accessory ossicles are secondary ossification centres that are separate from the adjacent bone.
 They are usually round or ovoid in shape, occur in typical locations and have well defined smooth cortical margins on all sides.
 In most cases, they are congenital in origin, although they may occur ...